xtreme-mc/pyOS/README.md

 ![IDLE](assets/IDLE.png)

-After you runned the code, enter your username to.
+After you run the code, enter your username to.
 You can't continue with a blank name.
 Then, type one of the apps you want.
 If you want to know all the commands, read the Introduction above, or simply type `/help`.
 For example, we will type `/calc`.

 ```pyOS
 please input your name to start the OS: